core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in {{Section 8.4 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * The same as described in {{ssec-verify-response}} holds with respect to handling the 'kid' parameter of the response, when received as a reply to a request protected in pairwise mode.
 The client can also in this case check whether the replying server is the expected one, by relying on the server's public key.
-However, since the response is protected in pairwise mode, the public key is not used for verifying a counter signature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the response (see {{key-derivation-pairwise}}).
+However, since the response is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the response (see {{key-derivation-pairwise}}).

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.

 * If Observe {{RFC7641}} is supported, what defined in {{ssec-verify-response-observe}} of this document holds.
 The client can also in this case identify a server to be the same one across a change of Sender ID, by relying on the server's public key.
-However, since the notification is protected in pairwise mode, the public key is not used for verifying a counter signature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).
+However, since the notification is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).

 # Security Considerations  # {#sec-security-considerations}

 The same threat model discussed for OSCORE in Appendix D.1 of {{RFC8613}} holds for Group OSCORE.
-In addition, when using the group mode, source authentication of messages is explicitly ensured by means of counter signatures, as discussed in {{ssec-group-mode-security}}.
+In addition, when using the group mode, source authentication of messages is explicitly ensured by means of countersignatures, as discussed in {{ssec-group-mode-security}}.

 Note that, even if an endpoint is authorized to be a group member and to take part in group communications, there is a risk that it behaves inappropriately.
 For instance, it can forward the content of messages in the group to unauthorized entities.
 However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which results in a practically limited risk and enables a prompt detection/reaction in case of misbehaving.